onuba/pipe-lightning/README.md

 ## Introduction

-pipe-lightning is a dynamic nodejs framework for build a run pipelines to make transformations over several kinds of resources.
+pipe-lightning is a dynamic nodejs framework for build and run pipelines to make transformations over several kinds of resources.

 The main goal of pipe-lightning is to automate mechanical and repeated task to center your effort in what matters: quality, test and develop your system without spend your time in bored task.